 Studies requiring the review of the full IRB02 at a convened meeting:

-In practice, the large majority of studies received by IRB02 qualify for expedited review, as they involve no more than minimal risk to participants.
+In practice, the large majority of studies received by IRB02 qualify for exempt or expedited review, as they involve no more than minimal risk to participants.
 Similarly, studies involving potentially vulnerable populations, such as students, children or prisoners, may concern benign aspects of behavior (e.g., measurement of attitudes toward recreational activities), or provide adequate protection of participant’s rights and well-being that make it a minimal-risk study, and as such may qualify for expedited review.